UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Causal Decision-Making with Finite Data

-Between two possible interventions on a variable $X$ (ex: taking/not taking a medicine), we can decide the best action by comparing their causal effect on the outcome $Y$ (ex: recovery).
-For example, the action $X=1$ is better than $X=0$ if $P(Y|{do(}X=1)) > P(Y|{do(}X=0))$.
 When randomized trials are not possible, we need an estimation of an interventional query from observational data.
-The ID algorithm~\citep{tian2002general,shpitser2008complete} provides us with a complete characterization of which causal queries can be uniquely answered from observational data.
-For example, in the backdoor graph of Figure \ref{fig:overview} top-left, the effect of intervening on $X$ on $Y$ is identifiable through the backdoor formula: $p(y|{do(}x))=\sum_z p(y|x,z)p(z)$.
-This means that with infinite samples, we can perfectly estimate the conditionals in the formula to evaluate this expression exactly.
-However, in practice, we do not have access to the joint distribution.

-We propose using a confidence set of distributions that contains the true distribution with some specified error probability $\alpha$.
-Specifically, for a probability distribution $P$, the confidence region $\CR(\hat{P})$ is a random set such that $ \mathbb{P}( P\in \CR(\hat{P}))\geq 1-\alpha,$ where $\mathbb{P}$ is the empirical measure induced by observing a given number of IID samples from $P$.
-There are various ways to construct a confidence set, extending on the classical confidence intervals.
-We use the simplest set defined as the cartesian product of intervals obtained via concentration inequalities in each coordinate of the joint distribution, given as follows: $\mathcal{S}\coloneqq \prod_{v\in\mathcal{V}} [l_v,u_v],$ where $v$ is a configuration of the joint variable set and $l_v, u_v$ are the lower and upper bounds that contain true $p(v)$ with probability $\alpha/m$, where $m$ is the total number of configurations in the observed distributions.
-Thus, $p\in S$ with probability $\alpha$ through a simple union bound argument.
+The ID algorithm~\citep{tian2002general,shpitser2008complete} provides us with a complete characterization of causal queries that can be uniquely identified from observational joint distribution.
+However, this might be challenging in practice, as we do not have access to the true joint distribution from finite observational samples.
+We propose using a confidence set to quantify the uncertainty of the observational distribution.
+Specifically, for a probability distribution $P$, $\CR(\hat{P})$ is a random set such that $ \mathbb{P}( P\in \CR(\hat{P}))\geq 1-\alpha$, where $\mathbb{P}$ is the empirical measure induced by observing a given number of IID samples from $P$.